PullNotifier Logo

 *.js @javascript-developers

-2. Set Up GitHub Actions: Create workflows to assign reviewers dynamically, balance workloads, and handle conditional rules.
+3. Set Up GitHub Actions: Create workflows to assign reviewers dynamically based on file changes, labels, or conditional rules.

 Why Automate?